 Now, the electrons want to reach the cathode as quickly as possible by taking the shortest route possible, but the electrolyte in between the electrodes prevents them from doing so.
-Instead, these electrons are ‘forced’ to flow through the device in question (i.e., phone, laptop etc.), which powers the device in the process.
+Instead, these electrons are forced to flow through the device in question (i.e., phone, laptop, etc.), which powers the device in the process.

-To understand how this works, think of how a water wheel rotates when fast-flowing water is made to flow over it.
+To understand how this works, think of how a water wheel rotates when fast-flowing water is made to move over it.
 In the case of a Li-ion battery, the fast-flowing water represents moving electrons and the water wheel represents the device (e.g., phone, laptop) that you are using.

 What happens when a Li-ion battery is recharged?

-Since Li-ion batteries are rechargeable, they can be used over and over again by juicing them up.
+Since Li-ion batteries are rechargeable, they can be used over and over again by juicing them back up.
 This is done by connecting them to a power supply.
-When a Li-ion battery is connected to a charger, Lithium ions flow in the opposite direction, i.e., from the cathode to the anode, until the anode again holds a great deal of Lithium ions.
+When a Li-ion battery is connected to a charger, Lithium ions flow in the opposite direction, i.e., from the cathode to the anode, until the anode once again holds a great deal of Lithium ions.
 At this point, the battery shows a charge of 100%.